 CASHEW FROSTING (makes 1½ cups)

-- Slowly tip the dry ingredients into the wet ingredients and incorporate everything together.
-As this is a gluten-free batter, you can mix at will.
+- Place a sift over the bowl with wet ingredients and sift all dry ingredients through it.
+Mix well, as this is a gluten-free batter, you can mix at will.
 However, if you’ve decided to use wheat flour (as per my NOTES), fold the flour in very gently and be careful not to overmix.

-- Spoon the batter into a baking tin.
+- Spoon (it should be quite wet but not runny) the batter into a baking tin.
 Bake for 50-60 mins depending on your oven.
 It’s done when a toothpick comes out fairly clean.
 Let it cool down completely before removing from the tin and icing.

 - Once cool, remove from the tin and decorate with chilled frosting and chopped pistachios.